meltinglab/Solar-panel-battery-charger/README.md

 ##### SEPIC Analysis

 Because the inductances in the SEPIC converter can be replaced by a coupled transformer to increase the efficiency and the available area on the printed circuit, we will use a transformer with a 1: 1 turn ratio whose model It is an ideal parallel transformer with a magnetizing inductance.
-Figure below nverter efficiency comparison with coupled and decoupled inductors Taking into account the above, our circuit is as follows:
+Figure below demonstrates efficiency comparison with coupled and decoupled inductors Taking into account the above, our circuit is as follows:

 ![Image of V-Model](/images/SEPIC2.png)